MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 ## Are we done yet?

-You should receive an email when your request has completed, but if for some reason it never arrives (because that happens sometimes in our digital world), contact us at [privacy@playfab.com](mailto:privacy@playfab.com) with a request for verification.
+You should receive an email when your request has completed.
+If, for some reason, it never arrives (because that happens sometimes in our digital world), contact us at [privacy@playfab.com](mailto:privacy@playfab.com) with a request for verification.

 Please provide the **JobReceiptId** in that email and we will respond letting you know the status of that job.